hddm-devs/hddm/docs/tutorial_config_difficulty.rst

 isolation but they provide a tool to do model comparison.
 Logp is the summed log-likelihood of the best-fitting values (higher is better).
-DIC stands for deviance information criterion and is a measure that penalizes complexity :cite:`SpiegelhalterBestCarlin02`, similar to BIC or AIC (see also the WinBUGS `DIC`_ page).
+DIC stands for deviance information criterion and is a model fit measure that penalizes model complexity :cite:`SpiegelhalterBestCarlin02`, similar to BIC or AIC (see also the WinBUGS `DIC`_ page).
 Generally, the model with the lowest DIC score is to be preferred.